 Healthy Cholesterol Levels

-The combined amount of LDL cholesterol and HDL cholesterol in your blood is called Total Cholesterol.
-Total and LDL cholesterol levels should be lower.
+The combined amount of LDL and HDL cholesterol in your blood is called Total Cholesterol.
+Total and LDL cholesterol levels should be lower in the body.
 On the other hand, since HDL cholesterol reduces the risk of heart attack or stroke, it is considered good.
 Healthy cholesterol levels in the blood should be:

 Total Cholesterol Level